greg-bt/greg-bt.github.io/_posts/2021-09-19-Google2021Beginners-05.md

 ---
 layout: writeup
-title: "Challenge #5 - Istanbul Bazaar"
+title: "5 - Istanbul Bazaar"
-ctf: Google CTF 2021 - Beginners Quest
+ctf: Google CTF 2021 Beginners Quest
 nextWrite: "Google2021Beginners-06"
 ---
 For this challenge we are given a file.